AI Code Reviewer Showdown May 2026: Greptile vs CodeRabbit vs Qodo vs Cursor Bugbot vs Bito

 Best for: Teams of 50+, GitHub-heavy workflows, reviewer fatigue

 CodeRabbit is the most polished GitHub experience of the five.
 The summary comment is genuinely useful for a busy reviewer skimming a 30-file PR, and the inline review-thread style matches how a human would comment.
-It is also the fastest tool to first comment at roughly 45 seconds.
+It is also the fastest of the five to a useful first comment.

 Limitations: Reasons primarily over the diff, so cross-file bugs slip through more than with Greptile.
 Some teams find the summary verbose and disable it.